-Text-based games (also known as IF or Interactive Fiction) is a classic genre where all the interaction takes place through on-screen words, and they’re still alive today.
+Text-based adventure games (also known as IF or Interactive Fiction) is a classic genre where all the interaction takes place through on-screen words, and they’re still alive today.
 While they were born from hardware limitations, text-based games can still be played on modern devices.

 And you don’t have to pay or install anything to do play these titles.
 Instead, you can just play them right now in your web browser.
-Here are some great text-based games available to play.
+Here are some great text-adventure games available to play.

 1. The Dreamhold

 Specifically created for first-time IF players, The Dreamhold is an excellent way to get acquainted with this genre.
 Aside from its relatively short length and low difficulty, the game also features a “tutorial voice” that gives you hints throughout the experience.